David Chilton Phillips

 David Chilton Phillips, Baron Phillips of Ellesmere KBE FRS (7 March 1924 – 23 February 1999) was a pioneering, British structural biologist and an influential figure in science and government.

 Education and early life

 David was the son of Charles Harry Phillips, a master tailor and Methodist preacher, and his wife, Edith Harriet Finney, a midwife.
 His mother's father was Samuel Finney, a coal miner, union official and Member of Parliament.

 He was born in Ellesmere, Shropshire which gave rise to his title Baron Phillips of Ellesmere.
 He was educated at Oswestry High School for Boys and then at the University College of South Wales and Monmouth where he studied physics, electrical engineering, and mathematics.
 His degree was interrupted between 1944 and 1947 for service in the Royal Navy as a radar officer on HMS Illustrious.
-He returned to Cardiff to complete his degree (BSc in 1948) and then undertook postgraduate studies with Arthur Wilson (crystallographer).
+He returned to Cardiff to complete his degree (BSc in 1948) and then undertook postgraduate studies with Arthur Wilson.
 He was awarded his PhD in 1951.